ACUFO-1945-05-03-TRUKATOLL-1

 [Ref. cun1:] BARRY GREENWOOD - CUFON:

 On September 9, 1998, the text of several official documents mentioning Foo-Fighters and Foo-Fighter-like phenomena were presented on the Computer UFO Network (CUFON) website.
-These documents were located, and provided to CUFON, by Barry Greenwood, veteran researcher, for many years the Editor of the CAUS bulletin Just Cause, co-author of the book "Clear Intent", and Editor of the U.F.O.
-Historical Review which debuted in June, 1998.
+These documents were located, and provided to CUFON, by Barry Greenwood, veteran researcher, for many years the Editor of the CAUS bulletin Just Cause, co-author of the book “Clear Intent”, and Editor of the U.F.O.
+Historical Revue which debuted in June, 1998.
 One of the document was:

 (BLACKED OUT)